javajon/kubernetes-observability/README.md

 ### What do these microservices do? ###

-This project contains three microservices based on Java SpringBoot.
+This project contains three microservices based on Java Spring Boot.
 They provide JSON based REST APIs and coordinate to return random famous quotes, biographies and authors from the respective services.